SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 New York

-Under Local Law 196, New York City now requires all workers within specified jobsites to meet new OSHA training requirements.
-To stay on the job, all affected construction and demolition workers must complete 40 hours of Site Safety Training (SST) and earn an SST Worker card by March 1, 2021.
+Under Local Law 196, New York City requires all workers within specified jobsites to meet OSHA training requirements.
+To stay on the job, all affected construction and demolition workers must complete 40 hours of Site Safety Training (SST) and earn an SST Worker card.

 Online SST Courses for Local Law 196